xenith-re/xenith/docs/docs/tutorials/using-debugger.md

 ---
-title: Getting started
+title: Using Xenith debugger stubs
 type: docs
-weight: 10
+weight: 15
 ---

 This part of documentation is to be written.